Nitrokey/nethsm/docs/clustering.md

 restored on B.

-In other words, only perform a restore in a cluster with backups done in the same cluster.
+In other words, only perform a restore in a cluster with backups done in the same cluster (though again nodes may have been removed or added since).
 If you want to restore a foreign backup on a node, first safely remove it from its cluster, then factory reset it and restore the backup.

 ### Removing a node cleanly